Best daily deals

 You can easily ball the headphones into a small bag for transport.

-Lag is absent when streaming video from my Samsung Galaxy S10e over the aptX Bluetooth codec, and the experience is the same when streaming video from my MacBook Air to over the AAC Bluetooth codec.
+Lag is absent when streaming video from my Samsung Galaxy S10e over the aptX Bluetooth codec, and the experience is the same when streaming video from my MacBook Air over the AAC Bluetooth codec.

 Bluetooth multipoint suffers from the same issues as other Sennheiser Bluetooth headphones: notifications from the secondary device are rarely pushed through to the HD 350BT when streaming music from the primary device.
 The only event that interrupted playback from the primary device was if my smartphone received a phone call.
 This issue can be fixed with a firmware update, though.